realworldocaml/book/en/compiler-frontend.md

 program completely violate the static type system and can lead to memory corruption and crashes.

-OCaml guards against this by recording a CRC checksum in every `cmi`.
+OCaml guards against this by recording a MD5 checksum in every `cmi`.
 Let's examine our earlier `typedef.ml` more closely.

 ```frag